Website URL : http://www.ucu.org.uk/3532

 Anti-Casualisation Day of Action 2014

-UCU's annual day of action protesting against the over-use of casual contracts in UK further and higher education takes place on 7 May.
+UCU's annual day of action protesting against the over-use of casual contracts in UK further and higher education took place on 7 May.

 You can find more information here.